threefoldfoundation/info_threefold_pub/wiki/manual_tfgrid3/manual3_get_started/grid3_bridge.md

 # Transferring TFT between Stellar and TF-Chain

+NOTE: we are researching hard on fixing some issues to have a smooth upgrade process for the runtime, however it's recommended not to send too much tokens to TF Chain for testing until a further notice.

 ## Usage

 This document will explain how you can transfer TFT from TF Chain to Stellar and back.